HewlettPackard/squest/docs/configuration/squest_settings.md

 # Configuration  settings

 Default settings are configured to provide a testing/development environment.
-For a production setup it is recommended to adjust them following you production target environment.
+For a production setup it is recommended to adjust them following your target environment.

 The configuration is loaded from environment variables file placed in the folder `docker/environment_variables`.